China turns back to coal as record heatwave causes power shortages - KTVZ

 China is now more reliant on coal for power than it was last year.
 In July, electricity generated from coal increased 22% from June, accounting for 69% of the total.
 Last year, coal-fired power made up 67.4% of China’s electricity supply.

-Sichuan Coal Industry Group, the province’s largest coal miner, has more than doubled its thermal coal production to nearly 15,000 metric tons per day since mid-August, according to government-owned Sichuan Daily earlier this week.
+Sichuan Coal Industry Group, the province’s largest coal miner, has more than doubled its thermal coal production to nearly 15,000 tonnes per day since mid-August, according to government-owned Sichuan Daily earlier this week.

 Sichuan Guang’an Power Generation, the region’s biggest coal-fired power plant, has also boosted its electricity generation by 170% this month, compared with the same period last year, according to an article posted Tuesday on the Sichuan government website.
 The power plant expects August’s electricity output to jump 313% from a year earlier.